yayaismaail/yayaismaail/README.md

 * 🌍  I'm based in Kano, Nigeria
 * ✉️  You can contact me at [ismailhm888@gmail.com](mailto:ismailhm888@gmail.com)
-* 🧠  I have experience in React js, JavaScript, HTML/CSS, Ruby, Ruby on Rails, Python, and Django
+* 🧠  I have experience in React, JavaScript and HTML/CSS
 * 🤝  I'm open to collaborating on any interesting project
 * ⚡  Also open for internship and job offers